npge/npge/API.md

 > sequence = Sequence.new()
 ```

-Instances of `BSA` can't be created directly, so the only
+Instances of `BSA` can't be created directly from Lua.
-way to get instance of `BSA` in Lua script is through
-methods of `BlockSet`.

 ### Deletion of objects